SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

 > - Gamepad fire = button A
 > - Mouse fire = let mouse button

-&nbsp;

 * * *

-&nbsp;

 ### Putting it together

-We need to start from the ground up, so first off we need our mappings (which buttons do what).&nbsp;
+We need to start from the ground up, so first off we need our mappings (which buttons do what).

 #### 1. Key Mappings Struct for configuration